-You can fly round-trip in coach from the U.S. to Hawaii for 35,000 Singapore Airlines miles (70,000 Capital One miles).
+You can fly round-trip in coach from the U.S. to Hawaii for 35,000 Singapore Airlines miles.
 Depending on cash ticket prices, you could receive a value greater than 1 cent per mile by using your rewards this way.

 How to earn Capital One miles

 The easiest way to quickly earn Capital One miles is by opening these cards and earning the welcome bonus:

 - Capital One Venture Rewards Credit Card